 Just after winter break, near the end of January, and I walked out towards the front of the building after having talked with Isiah, the Resident Assistant (RA), for a couple minutes, when I saw Ben 'Al' Allan.
 He is Ed's (Chicago's) roommate, so we have hung out as part of that connection and as part of the Step Kids, but we had never found much time to just talk the two of us.
 Al always wears a baseball hat, it is almost part of his body.
 The team or sport on the hat doesn't always matter, and he isn't necessarily a fan of all the teams that he has hats for.
 He wears a big metal cross around his neck and a wooden pendant of Jesus on a bracelet on his right wrist.
 He is shorter than average, with his hair cut short as well; he has some facial hair, but does not seem to be 'trying' to have a beard or mustache.
 He checks his phone constantly, with it in or near his hand at almost all times.
-He goes almost exclusively by the abbreviation of his last name -Al - rather than his first name Ben.
+He goes almost exclusively by the abbreviation of his last name - Al - rather than his first name Ben.

-32 For discussion of alcohol and masculinity on college campuses, see Capraro 2010.
+130 For discussion of alcohol and masculinity on college campuses, see Capraro 2010.

 The night before he had gotten 'busted' (arrested) for possession of weed.
 Someone smelled marijuana on the wing and when the RAs came up to the floor they immediately came to his room to check.
 He told me, "I was smoking out my window.
 I only did it because I was drunk."
 When they came into the room they caught him with the pot, and, as par university policy, the city police were called in to address the situation.
-For any instance that involves illegal drugs the university still manages its own - separate - process to address all issues that occur 'on campus'.
+For any instance that involves illegal drugs the university is required to contact the police.
+131 Although they involve the police, the university still manages its own - separate - process to address all issues that occur 'on campus'.
 I will discuss this process in more detail below.

 Al was also caught smoking weed in his room right before all of the students left for winter break.
-This makes it two infractions in less than two months - most of that time the students were away on break.34 His second infraction happened so quickly that he did not go to the university's hearing before being caught for the second time.
-The original date for his hearing, the Friday after the second incident, is not being used to discuss both
+This makes it two infractions in less than two months - most of that time

-33 It should be noted at this point that this only includes drugs that are themselves illegal, and does not include other instances of illegal behavior (underage drinking).
+131 It should be noted at this point that this only includes drugs that are themselves illegal, and does not include other instances of illegal behavior (underage drinking).
 It is also a fascinating commentary on the role of the university's policing that sexual assault and sexual harassment charges do not warrant a call to the city police but are dealt with internally (for a fuller discussion of campus policing, see: Doyle 2015).
-34 Students are unable, except in exceptionally limited circumstances, to stay on campus during winter break.
-The residence halls close for the entire duration, from the middle of December to the middle of January.
-Students do not need to move their things out during period, they just need to vacate the building themselves.

-violations.
+the students were away on break.
+132 His second infraction happened so quickly that he did not go to the university's hearing before being caught for the second time.
+The original date for his hearing, the Friday after the second incident, is not being used to discuss both violations.
 After telling me this he said, "I went and talked to the hall director [of Regan] and told him the whole story, I just told you the snippets.
 He said that since they were two class A violations that it was grounds for suspension.
 He didn't tell me much else.
 I told him the whole story and he listened and didn't say anything really."
 His face was scared.
-He didn't know what was going to happen and was very worried about it.35
+He didn't know what was going to happen and was very worried about it.
+133